jupyter/docker-stacks/tagging/README.md

 These two processes are closely related, so the source code is widely reused.

 A basic example of a tag is a `python` version tag.
-For example, an image `jupyter/base-notebook` with `python 3.10.5` will have a tag `jupyter/base-notebook:python-3.10.5`.
+For example, an image `jupyter/base-notebook` with `python 3.10.5` will have a full image name `docker.io/jupyter/base-notebook:python-3.10.5`.
 This tag (and all the other tags) are pushed to Docker Hub.

 Manifest is a description of some important part of the image in a `markdown`.